mpaglia0/Iudas/README.md

 All main browsers versions are supported except Internet Explorer that is no more supported in any of its versions!

+## More privacy.
+More security

+**Z** is developed with Privacy as a main target.

+Starting from **Z v.3.0** Security has been keep in great account also.

+In the repo you can find a sample of

 ## Screenshots

 ### Article/Page